 The Ability to Make It Right

 More and more customers are heading to social media when they have a problem with a product or a service.
 The people who monitor your social media accounts need to be able to react quickly and effectively when a customer shares a problem.

 Some brands have achieved success in this area by creating a process for a complaint to be routed to private messaging.
 This allows the customer to stay on their preferred platform and get the resolution they want.

 In other cases, unhappy customers just want to be heard.
 When UK telecommunications company O2 suffered a major outage, many of their customers took to Twitter to complain.
-Thousands of customers had completely lost 2G or 3G networks, crashing mobile, land line and broadband services.
-The company saw their Twitter follower count increase by 13,500 a day.
+Thousands of customers had completely lost 2G or 3G networks, crashing mobile, landline and broadband services.
+The company saw its Twitter follower count increase by 13,500 a day.
 Instead of issuing a generic corporate apology — or doing nothing at all — the brand answered each tweet personally and compassionately.
 They apologized to each user and asked if there were still problems with their service.
 Instead of suffering the sort of loss that might follow a major outage, O2 was able to publicly demonstrate their deep commitment to their customers.

 A social media incident is nearly inevitable.
 A magazine may write something critical of your brand.
 A product rollout may be delayed.
 A social media manager may lose their phone or make a miscalculation when posting.

 When your brand is well prepared, reputation crises become smaller and more manageable.
-By having the training, knowledge and experience to cope quickly and gracefully, you can come out of any misstep or problem with your reputation intact.
+By having the training, knowledge, and experience to cope quickly and gracefully, you can come out of any misstep or problem with your reputation intact.

 Can we help you?